All posts

 News mentions of tracked billsDaily digestWeaker signal, batch process it

 Push means email or Slack.
 Digest means one daily summary.
 The wrong cadence is the fastest way to lose a reader.
+Every “real-time everything” inbox we’ve seen has been dead within six weeks.

 Organize by practice area, not bill list